top of page

 It is important to remember that the process of ballet is a long one and takes years to achieve a high level.

 Most students spend more than one season in each level.
-Our faculty thoroughly examine each dancer in each class to ensure they are in the correct level.
+Our faculty thoroughly examines each dancer over the season to ensure they are in the correct level.

 Levels are as follows: